Mapping Microstructure: Manifold Construction for Accelerated Materials Exploration: The Material Manifold

 where $\bar{D}^{\theta}$ is the average descriptor vector calculated on a set of $m$-instances.
 Figure \ref{fig:mds_M1M2_kde} shows an example of two neighboring $M$-states including their respective distributions of $m$-instances in comparison to one another.

-Establishing distance metrics between $m$-instances and $M$-states is necessary for understanding microstructure as a stochastic process \cite{desaiCOMODOConfigurableMorphology2024}.
-While distances between $M$-states can be calculated based on their $\theta$ parameters and may offer some semblance of expected similarity between two $M$-states, those distances may not be informative of how microstructures exist on the manifold.
-There is no sense of variation within one $M$-state, so it is not possible to assert questions like ``what is the weakest state that exists within this population?''.
-Additionally, there may be areas of the $\mathcal{M}$-manifold where a small change in the $\theta$-parameter leads to a relatively larger change in the $M$-state, defining regions of stability or instability.
-However, that information can be captured through measurements on the resultant $M$-states.

-In understanding the $\mathcal{M}$-manifold as the span of $M$-states within the processing domain, manifold assessment can be done on local comparisons between $m$-instances, regional comparisons between neighborhoods of similar $M$-states, and global assessments on all $M$-states in the domain.
-Figure \ref{fig:local2global} shows manifold projection visualizations of these three windows, using the MDS projection for local assessment, and principal component analysis (PCA) to visualize the relationships between $M$-states using their $\hat{M}$-approximations for regional and global families of data.
+In understanding the $\mathcal{M}$-manifold as the span of $M$-states within a processing domain, manifold assessment can be done on local comparisons between $m$-instances, regional comparisons between neighborhoods of similar $M$-states, and global assessments on all $M$-states in the domain.
+Figure \ref{fig:local2global} shows manifold projections of these three windows, using the MDS projection for local assessment, and principal component analysis (PCA) to visualize the relationships between $\hat{M}$-approximations for regional and global families of data.
 PCA and the manifold visualization techniques are described in detail in Section \ref{sec:mani_vis}.